mover-dsl/mover-dsl.github.io/index.md

 ## Results
 results-text: >
-    Here we show result animations created by the fully-automated LLM-based generation pipeline.
+    Here we show result animations created by our fully-automated LLM-based generation pipeline.
 Click on an image below to see the iterations and the final result.
     <br><br>

 figures-in-paper: